kurt-krueckeberg/d-docs/notes/d-intro.rst

 Scripts in D
 --------------------------

-This Linux shebang
+The Linux shebang

 .. code-block:: bash

     #!/usr/bin/env rdmd

-enable `.d` file to become an executable "script" once `chmod +x script_name.d` is done.
+enables a `.d` file to be used as an executable "script" once `chmod +x script_name.d` is done.

 Basic DUB Package Manager Usage
 -------------------------------